 “Reinforcement learning PR excitement is largely disproportionate with its impact”

-Most valuable thing for AI based business is an exclusive data asset
+The most valuable thing for AI-based businesses is an exclusive data asset

 Leading AI company don’t only have great data scientists, but unique data assets.
 Andrew says that data assets make AI-based businesses defendable in a competitive landscape.
 Although he has worked with leading search engines and knows intimately how they work, he would be unable to create a competitive product without similar sets of user data.
 To build a defensible business, a company must build a positive feedback loop that allows to accumulate more data from users.

-Data assets allows leading web search companies to provide more relevant results.
+Data assets allow leading web search companies to provide more relevant results.

 What is an internet company and what is an AI company?

-Andrew introduces the notion of an AI company, a company set apart by their unique power derived from utilization of AI.
+Andrew introduces the notion of an AI company, a digital business set apart by their unique power derived from utilisation of AI.
 But what defines this type of a company?
 Let us compare it to the picture of an internet company.

 New requirements for product management

-The final theme Andrew touches is upon is the integration of AI know-how in large organizations.
-First he recognizes that AI is not a mature capability.
-As such AI capabilities are currently best integrated as centralized AI teams which help the whole organization to integrate AI functions (in a matrix fashion).
+The final theme Andrew touches is upon is the integration of AI know-how in large organisations.
+First, he recognises that AI is not a mature capability.
+As such AI capabilities are currently best integrated as centralised AI teams which help the whole organisation to integrate AI functions (in a matrix fashion).
 Later on, when the practices and methods of AI work mature, individual business units may hire their own talent as has happened with UX and mobile developers, for instance.